mvandermade/fup-order-exchange-backend/README.md

 - You can access the h2 console http://localhost:8080/h2-console, user=user password=admin
 - You can access the swagger ui at http://localhost:8080/swagger-ui/index.html

+## Programming choices
+- Chose to work with DTO instead of entity passing between services to prevent entitygraph misses.

 Use in application.properties to persits a file which you can link to in most editors
 ```